 Marketing & Sales | Tesla has a less marketing approach as compared to its competitors.
 The company usually uses its website and other digital sources for marketing and promotions. |

 Services | Tesla offers after-sale services to its customers through a wide network of retail stores and service stations that are located in various countries of the world.
-The customer service of Tesla is not completely favorable for customers. |
+The customer service of Tesla is not completely favourable for customers. |

 Tangible | Intangible | Human |

 Financial In a short time, Tesla has managed to make ground in the markets of Canada, Australia, and New Zealand with various investors like Google, and Daimler.
-Physical Across the world, Tesla has managed to open more than 50 stores and a Gigafactory for manufacturing batteries. | Innovation The key element of success for Tesla is its innovation that stands out in the competitive business market.
+Physical Across the world, Tesla has managed to open more than 50 stores and a Gigafactory for manufacturing batteries. | Innovation The key element of success for Tesla is its innovation which stands out in the competitive business market.
 Reputational Tesla owns the repute of being one of the most advanced and recognized electric vehicle manufacturers. | Specialized Skills Tesla has the most talented and efficient workforce with special skills for innovating different products.
 Research & Development The company focuses highly on the R&D department through which the team highlights improvements and advancements. |

-VARIOUS ANALYSIS V: Value creating potential R: Rarity I: Imitability O: Organisation Appropriability S: Substitutability | GRADING KEY A: Outstanding Value and Performance B: Valuable but not vital source of advantage C: Beneficial but less significant D: Unlikely to be sustainable | ||||||
+VARIOUS ANALYSIS V: Value-creating potential R: Rarity I: Imitability O: Organisation Appropriability S: Substitutability | GRADING KEY A: Outstanding Value and Performance B: Valuable but not vital source of advantage C: Beneficial but less significant D: Unlikely to be sustainable | ||||||

 V | R | I | O | S | Strategic Implications | ||